Valley Railroad 3025

 Valley Railroad 3025 is a China Railways SY class "Mikado" type steam locomotive.
-It was built in July 1989 by the Tangshan Locomotive and Rolling Stock Works as SY-1658M, and it was exported to the Knox and Kane Railroad (K&K) in the United States.
-In 1990, No. 1658 began hauling tourist trains for the K&K between Marienville, Kane, and Mount Jewett, Pennsylvania, and it often operated over the railroad's primary attraction, the Kinzua Bridge.
-By 2004, the locomotive was put into storage, following a decline in ridership on the K&K.
+It was built in July 1989 by the Tangshan Locomotive and Rolling Stock Works as SY-1658M, it was exported to the Knox and Kane Railroad (KKRR) in the United States.
+In 1990, No. 1658 began hauling tourist trains for the KKRR between Marienville, Kane, and Mount Jewett, Pennsylvania, and it often operated over the railroad's primary attraction, the Kinzua Bridge.
+By 2004, the locomotive was put into storage, following a decline in ridership on the KKRR.

 In March 2008, No. 1658 sustained heavy damage when the shed it was stored in was burned by arsonists.
 In October, it was sold at an auction to the Valley Railroad (VALE), who shipped it to their Essex, Connecticut location and rebuilt it to cosmetically resemble a New Haven locomotive.
 Renumbered as No. 3025, the locomotive returned to service, in 2011, and it began hauling tourist trains for the VALE.

 Background

 Design

 No. 3025's original class, the Chinese SY (abbreviation for Shàng Yóu (上有), Chinese for "Aim High") locomotive, was a development from the JF6 class, which in turn was a variant of the heavier ALCO-designed JF1 class.
-The SYs received some design features the JF1s and JF6s lacked, including taller smokestacks, alternate motion bracket arrangements, a higher boiler pressure (210 psi, a lower axle loading (15 t, and all boxpok driving wheels.
+The SYs received some design features the JF1s and JF6s lacked, including taller smokestacks, alternate motion bracket arrangements, a higher boiler pressure (210 psi), a lower axle loading (15 t), and all boxpok driving wheels.
 Their tender tanks, which carried 9.5 t of coal and 25,000 L of water, were designed with sloped-back sides for improved rearward vision for crews, since the SYs often operated in reverse.

 The first SY (SY-0001) was completed by the Tangshan Locomotive and Rolling Stock Works in 1960, with production by Tangshan and other manufacturers continuing until 1999, at which over 1,800 SY locomotives had been built.
 In service, the SYs were primarily used for freight and switching services in Chinese mining and industrial areas, such as coal mines, iron ore mines, steel mills, and power stations.
 The SYs also hauled passenger trains for workers on long-distance industrial rail networks.

 K&K Railroad formation

 In August 1987, the Knox and Kane Railroad (K&K), a shortline railroad that operated low-cost freight trains over former Baltimore and Ohio Railroad (B&O) trackage in Northwestern Pennsylvania, began operating tourist trains between Marienville, Kane, and Mount Jewett, a distance of 97 mi.
 In Mount Jewett, they used some former Erie trackage to travel across their primary attraction, the Kinzua Bridge, which was one of the tallest railroad bridges in the United States, with a height of 301 ft and a length of 2052 ft.
-The railroad initially operated five-car passenger trains, lead by Huntingdon and Broad Top 38.
+The railroad initially operated five-car passenger trains, led by Huntingdon and Broad Top 38.
 During the 1988 operating season, the K&K carried over 17,000 passengers.